maitag/peote-event/README.md

 # How to use

-Create a class that extends the PeoteEvent<T> with a specific parametertype T.
+Create a class that extends the PeoteEvent<PARAM> with a specific parametertype PARAM.
-The callback-function for recieving events must have 2 parameters, the event-number of type `Int` and some data of type `T`.
+The callback-function for recieving events must have 2 parameters,
+the event-number of type `Int` and some data of type `PARAM` (in this case `String`):
 ```
 class GameObject extends PeoteEvent<String>
 {